Nickchapman3773/Uranium-Fever/README.md

 <p align=center>The Uranium Fever Team presents:</p>

 # <p align=center>**Uranium Fever - A Hardcore Wabbajack Modlist for TTW**</p>
 **Uranium Fever** is a massive, full-game overhaul of the worlds of Fallout: New Vegas and Fallout 3 featuring comprehensive rebalancing, content expansion, and revisualization.
 Focused on a hardcore and compelling gameplay experience, this modlist takes inspiration from top survival-horror games, such as S.T.A.L.K.E.R. and Resident Evil.
-Every single mod and setting included in this list was carefully considered by a team of experts in various different New Vegas modding domains - very few aspects of the game remain untouched.
+Every single mod and configuration included in this list was carefully considered by a team of experts in various New Vegas modding domains.
+As such, very few aspects of the game remain untouched.
 We consider this the most cohesive, balanced, and mechanically interconnected Tale of Two Wastelands (TTW) experience.
 Enjoy!

 >[!IMPORTANT]
 >***Thank you for helping test Uranium Fever!***